Cinespace Film Studios: Kleinburg

-Cinespace moved out of the studios in 2015, and the complex is now home to the Vaughan Sports Centre, a baseball training complex.
+Cinespace moved out of the studios and upgraded to the Vaughan Sports Center in 2015, a baseball training complex.

 Chicago

 Cinespace Chicago Film Studios opened for business in 2011 and Alex Pissios, the president and CEO of the company, worked with his uncle, Nick Mirkopoulos, to establish the Studios in Chicago.
 Mirkopoulos and Pissios purchased 60 acres of the former Ryerson Steel complex in the Windy City's North Lawndale neighborhood.
 The Studios are the largest independent movie studios outside of Los Angeles.

-Alex Pissios, through his community leadership and commitment to giving back, Pissios has helped move the needle for the city of Chicago in the film industry.
-The Studios have continued to expand and now has 36 sound stages.
+The studios have continued to expand and now have 36 sound stages.
 Pissios and Cinespace Chicago Film Studios were featured in the December 2019 Chicago Magazine and highlighted the success and influence the studio has had on the film industry in Chicago.
-Cinespace Chicago Film Studios, is the “Hollywood of the Midwest,” bringing a multitude of digital media employment and education opportunities to the community and region by revitalizing a depressed neighborhood, and contributing to the creation of more than 15,000 jobs.
-His leadership at Cinespace Chicago has been instrumental in infusing billions of dollars of revenue into the city and the state of Illinois.
+Cinespace Chicago Film Studios, is the “Hollywood of the Midwest,” bringing more than 15,000 jobs in digital media and education opportunities to the community and region by revitalizing a depressed neighborhood.
+Cinespace Chicago has been instrumental in infusing billions of dollars of revenue into the city and the state of Illinois.

-Its 70 acres campus has been the nexus for over 40 major productions used to film multiple television series and Feature Films, including:
+Its 70 acres campus has been the nexus for over 40 major productions used to film multiple television series and feature films, including: